Chapter 3 What was before the Pharaohs?

 Although all scholars do not seem to share the distorted view of the devalued statuettes, the still-common interpretations are explained by the fact that these terms are ›traditional‹; this exposes the tradition of the misogyny of science.
 The discriminatory interpretations say something about the way of thinking of today’s scientists, but nothing about the mental attitude of the early humans.
 Unmistakably, males here are giving expression to sexist fantasies under the guise of science, and women adapt if they dare not courageously cross the boundaries set for them.
 Scharff’s finding that even ordinary women’s portrayals can be Goddesses points to all the inglorious devaluations of female statuettes in the area of bias.
 Actually, the discussion is really idle, because one thing is certain:

-The Divine was Female and Worshiped in the Woman
+The Divine was Worshiped in the Woman

 But: »Research is not welcomed when the socially prescribed